This is a practical, hands-on course delivered entirely outdoors in an expedition base-camp setting.

 The course involves all participants sleeping out under tarps, preparing fish, and cooking all meals over open fires.
-Extensive use will be made of knives and each participant will be given a basic bushcraft knife covered by course fees.
+Extensive use will be made of knives and each participant will be given a Frost Mora training knife and tarpaulin covered by course fees.

 Some of course contents are:

 - Lighting fires using a variety of types of ignition – firesteel, flint and steel, fire by friction using the bowdrill method

 - Using knives safely, knife law, care and sharpening

 - Shelter: Improvising shelters from tarps, making shelters from natural materials

 - Wilderness first aid

 - Finding wild food, preparing meat for cooking, cooking over open fires

 - Survival theory, why things go wrong, the mental aspects of survival.